anubis-rs/xernel/README.md

 ## Contributing
-Contributions to code and documentation are heavily appreciated, may it be a bug fix or a improvent of the existing code or code documentation.
+Contributions to code and documentation are heavily appreciated, may it be a bug fix or an improvement of the existing code or code documentation.
 New features would be gladly taken over by us, as the project was created for exactly this purpose.

 ## License